Last Updated on September 26, 2023

 1 New York, New York

-Being a city where you can find absolutely anything you want at just about any time of day or night, my current base NYC has a bountiful selection of vegetarian eats.
+Being a city where you can find absolutely anything you want at just about any time of day or night, my current base NYC has a bountiful selection of vegetarian and vegetarian-friendly restaurants.
 You can find anything from Ethiopian to Jordanian, without having to look very hard.
 An entire world of food to experience all within one city.
 I’m not gonna lie: all the good vegetarian food here was one of the reasons that made me come back, despite the dreary November weather.

 2 Chiang Mai, Thailand